Melco N100 Media Server – HiFi Review

 The Melco N100 has been a consistent and excellent performer throughout this review period

 Using the Auralic streaming DAC and their Lightning DS App with the Melco purely as a Media Library.
-I get similar crystal clear results and the interaction is smooth and effective.
-I’m minded to think of my own server a Naim UnitiServe library.
+I get similar clear results, and the interaction is smooth and effective.
+I’m thinking of my own server, a Naim UnitiServe library.
 It is the same concept but has a CD ripper built into it.
 Am I going to switch?
-Well, of course, the problem is money but I would certainly choose to start with the Melco if it were there over 6 years ago, which of course it wasn’t!
-However, with such a lot of Naim equipment in my house, it suits me to keep the Unitiserve, I just have to try and forget the uplift in quality I may get from the Melco.
+Well, of course, the problem is money, but I would undoubtedly choose to start with the Melco if it were there over six years ago, which it wasn’t!
+However, with such a lot of Naim equipment in my house, it suits me to keep the Unitiserve; I just have to try and forget the uplift in quality I may get from the Melco.

 Using Bluesound Node 2i with Melco N100

-Again, the library is very easy to access and the Bluesound OS is so easy to use you have no fears about compatibility here.
-I had to reindex the album library in BluOS on accessing the Melco Server but this was handled in about 45 minutes with 14,000 tracks or so.
+Again, the library is very easy to access, and the Bluesound OS is so easy to use that you have no fears about compatibility here.
+I had to reindex the album library in BluOS when accessing the Melco Server, but this was handled in about 45 minutes with 14,000 tracks or so.
 The artwork is pristine.
-The Melco N100 has been a consistent and excellent performer throughout this review period.
+The Melco N100 has consistently and excellently performed throughout this review period.

 Overall

 The Melco N100 sounds great, it is a fabulous media storage server and it minds me to feel it is the perfect digital storage source (if you have the right library of course).
 The Android style nature of it offers you the flexibility you may need in future-proofing your music library, unlike some media servers.
 There is no doubt in my mind this is the go-to music server of choice.
-I’m looking at buying this one for use with the site going forward especially as I have all of my artwork indexed beautifully by SongKong.
-I can transfer this elsewhere in its shiny reformatted version at any time.
-I love it, I want it and I need it and that surely makes it an Editor’s Pick.
+I’m looking at buying this one for use with the site going forward, especially as I have all of my artwork indexed beautifully by SongKong.
+I can transfer this elsewhere in its shiny, reformatted version at any time.
+I love it, I want it, and I need it, which surely makes it an Editor’s Pick.
 The first one in our new hifiandmusicsource.com format.

 Love